Base

 Computes a new collection and a single value by applying the combining

-to each element of the given collection
+function f to each element of the given collection, starting with the

-.
-This performs a map()
+initial value init.
+This performs a map() and fold()

 operation at the same time.

-for each element e
+Calls f(accum, e) for each element e in the given collection. f

-s are collected into a new
+returns a tuple (new_accum, new_e).
+The new_es are collected into a new

 collection.

-For the first element, accum
+For the first element, accum is init.
+For each subsequent element,

-returned from the last call to f
+accum is the new_accum returned from the last call to f.
+So accum

-is computed across multiple calls to f
+is computed across multiple calls to f.
+The final value of accum

 after all elements have been processed, along with the collection of

-s, is the return value of fold_map()
+new_es, is the return value of fold_map().

-be a tuple of type (K, V)
+be a tuple of type (K, V), representing the current key-value pair.

 assert fold_map(["hi", "bye"], "-", |accum, a| (accum ++ a, a ++ "!") ) == ("-hibye", ["hi!", "bye!"]) assert fold_map([], "-", |accum, a| (accum ++ a, a ++ "!") ) == ("-", []) let (final, mapped) = fold_map(#["hi", "bye"], "-", |accum, a| (accum ++ a, a ++ "!") ) assert mapped == #["hi!", "bye!"] // order is undefined assert final == "-hibye" || final == "-byehi" assert fold_map(#[], "-", |accum, a| (accum ++ a, a ++ "!") ) == ("-", #[]) let m = { "hi" => "now", "bye" => "later" } let (final, mapped) = fold_map(m, "-", |accum, (k, v)| (accum ++ k ++ v, (k ++ "!", v ++ "!")) ) assert mapped == { "hi!" => "now!", "bye!" => "later!" } // order is undefined assert final == "-hinowbyelater" || final == "-byelaterhinow" assert fold_map({}, "-", |accum, (k, v)| (accum ++ k ++ v, (k ++ "!", v ++ "!")) ) == ("-", {})